mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/05_types_reasoning/index.md

 - `Default` - provides a zero-arg constructor function

 - `Debug` - provides a formatting of the value which can be used in debugging context.
-It should _NOT_ be implemented manually.
+Because the `derive` attribute automatically implements a pretty way of formatting, it is discouraged to implement this trait manually.
 In general, if it's possible to derive the `Debug`, there are no reasons against doing it.

 ### When is it possible to derive a trait?